MicrosoftDocs/entra-docs/docs/identity/app-provisioning/migrate-from-sap-idm.md

 Microsoft Entra includes multiple interfaces for integration and extension across the cloud services, including:

-* [Microsoft Graph API](/graph/overview) for applications to query and update identity information, configuration and policies, and retrieve logs, status, and reports
+* Applications can call Microsoft Entra via the [Microsoft Graph API](/graph/overview) to query and update identity information, configuration and policies, and retrieve logs, status, and reports.
-* Provisioning to applications via [SCIM](~/identity/app-provisioning/on-premises-scim-provisioning.md), [SOAP or REST](~/identity/app-provisioning/on-premises-web-services-connector.md), and [ECMA API](~/identity/app-provisioning/on-premises-custom-connector.md)
+* Administrators can configure provision to applications via [SCIM](~/identity/app-provisioning/on-premises-scim-provisioning.md), [SOAP or REST](~/identity/app-provisioning/on-premises-web-services-connector.md), and the [ECMA API](~/identity/app-provisioning/on-premises-custom-connector.md).
-* the [inbound provisioning API](~/identity/app-provisioning/inbound-provisioning-api-configure-app.md) enables other system of record sources to supply user updates to Microsoft Entra ID
+* Administrators can use the [inbound provisioning API](~/identity/app-provisioning/inbound-provisioning-api-configure-app.md) to bring in worker records from other system of record sources to supply user updates to Windows Server AD and Microsoft Entra ID.
-* callouts to custom Azure LogicApps from [entitlement management](~/id-governance/entitlement-management-logic-apps-integration.md) and [lifecycle workflows](~/id-governance/lifecycle-workflow-extensibility.md) allow customization of the user onboarding, offboarding, and access request and assignment policies
+* Administrators in a tenant with Microsoft Entra ID Governance can also configure calls to custom Azure LogicApps from [entitlement management](~/id-governance/entitlement-management-logic-apps-integration.md) and [lifecycle workflows](~/id-governance/lifecycle-workflow-extensibility.md).
+These allow customization of the user onboarding, offboarding, and access request and assignment processes.

 ## Next steps